GURPS Space: Second edition

-Third Edition
+Third edition

-The Third Edition includes a reprint of some of the GURPS Vehicles rules and some high-tech weaponry.
+The third edition includes a reprint of some of the GURPS Vehicles rules and some high-tech weaponry.

-Fourth Edition
+Fourth edition

 The fourth edition of GURPS Space was released in 2006, and covered the creation of star systems, worlds and alien races, either completely randomly or with any amount of gamemaster intervention during the process.
 Advice is also provided on planning campaigns and other related material.

 Coverage of spacecraft is aimed at setting level issues such as choosing the technology used by spacecraft in the game.
 This section does not worry about game mechanics issues, but rather helps players and gamemasters determine the broad capabilities of the vessel in question.

 Reception

 In the January 1989 edition of Dragon (Issue #141), Jim Bambra commented, "Even if you never intend to play the GURPS game, the GURPS Space game is worth picking up on the basis of its ideas alone.
 For GMs who enjoy designing unique backgrounds for their players, and for GURPS players everywhere, this book is well worth getting."

 In the January 1989 edition of Games International (Issue 2), James Wallis was impressed by the breadth of coverage, noting that this book "covers everything from planetary system design [...] to lists of equipment."
 Wallis felt that the only significant item missing was robots.
 He concluded by giving this a perfect rating of 5 out of 5, saying, "GURPS Space is ideal for any referee who isn't satisfied with existing SF systems and wants to design their own or to convert a favourite book into a rolegaming environment [...]
 Every SF referee should have one."

+In Issue 43 of Abyss, Dave Nalle commented, "aside from a few predictable flaws, it is one of the better GURPS supplements to date."
+Nalle noted, "There is lots of good material in Space, but some areas are covered a bit too briefly and the chapters are clearly organized in the wrong order, perhaps a symptom of hasty editing."
+Nalle also remarked on the lack of a scenario that was usual in other GURPS books.
+He concluded, "it does a good job of presenting the raw materials you need to design your own campaign with GURPS or with any basic role-playing mechanics.
+Give it a try."